 Deborah affectionately known as Debs, is passionate about yoga, mindfulness and travel, especially safaris.
 She lives in Botswana with her husband Stephen James O'Meara (see his bio below) who shares her passion for travel.
 Together they offer a wealth of experience in yoga, astronomy and travel.
 Deborah has been involved in the tourism industry since 1987 and loves making peoples travel dreams come true.
 She has been practicing yoga since 1996 and has been a qualified instructor since 2001, she also teaches and does workshops on Yoga Nidra and Mindfulness.
 She likes to have fun and brings a good dose of it to whatever she turns her hand to; whether it be a Yoga Safari Adventure in Botswana, Nepal or Indonesia, or a Yoga and Stargazing Retreat on the vast salt Pans of northern Botswana.
 She can also book a regular safari for you, or your family or friends anywhere in Africa.
 When you join her on a retreat, a safari or an adventure you are sure to come away with joy in your heart, and a feeling of inner calm that will stay with you long after the safari is over.
 To ask her a question feel free to email her on: firstname.lastname@example.org

 Debs and Steve met on a cruise to a total Solar eclipse (a passion they both share) in November 2012.
 Steve moved to Botswana in 2013 and love blossomed.
 They were married in July 2017.
-They enjoy a multi-faceted life often traveling to wild and exotic places to witness total Solar eclipses, and when they are not traveling they live in Maun with their two cats Tinker and Shiatsu.
-They would love to share their love of yoga and the stars with you on one of their exciting journeys.
+They enjoy a multi-faceted life often traveling to wild and exotic places to witness total Solar eclipses, and when they are not traveling they live in Maun with their black and white cat Mimi.
+They would love to share their love of travel, yoga and the stars with you on one of their exciting journeys.
+Feel free to contact them on email@example.com they’d be delighted to help you plan your next adventure.

 Stephen James O’Meara: